iZettle/dropwizard-metrics-influxdb/README.md

 ### Tags

-Tags for a metric is created by a class implementing the `Transform` interface configured by `tagsTransformer`.
-By default the `ClassBasedTransformer` is used and it creates tha following tags `metricName`, `package`, `className`, and `method`.
+Tags for a metric are created by a class implementing the `Transform` interface configured by `tagsTransformer`.
+By default the `ClassBasedTransformer` is used and it creates tha following tags: `metricName`, `package`, `className`, and `method`.

 ### Gauge Grouping